 What role does a cash reserves strategy play in portfolios?
 Is it a cash alternative?

-On the risk/return spectrum, the cash reserves category is the first step out from a liquidity strategy that may involve cash, money market funds or bank deposits.
+On the risk/return spectrum, the cash reserves category is the first step out from a liquidity strategy that may involve cash, money market solutions or bank deposits.
 It is not a cash alternative.
-The minimum recommended holding period for a typical cash reserve fund is 6–12 months.
-We are currently recommending the longer end of that holding period given the persistent volatility and uncertainty in markets.
+In general, the minimum recommended holding period for a typical cash reserve strategy is 6–12 months.
+We believe the longer end of that holding period given the persistent volatility and uncertainty in markets.

 Cash reserves can be thought of as a “core complement” within a fixed income portfolio, given the fact that the strategy: